Skip to main content

 Event promotion

-Each week there are dozens of scheduled events across the university and health system, and each one is very important to the unit or individual planning it.
+Each week there are dozens of scheduled events across the university and each one is very important to the unit or individual planning it.
 However, if we allowed each unit to send a blast email about their specific event to faculty, staff and/or students, all of our inboxes would soon be chaos.

 Instead, for event promotion to internal audiences:

 • The university events calendar is the primary vehicle for events notification.
 Instructions for submitting events to the calendar.
 Including it on the calendar allows it to be pulled for various event feeds on the website.
 Be sure to assign your events the appropriate category or categories.
-That way they are included in the Jagwire Events Weekly email that goes out Monday mornings to subscribers.
+That way they are included in the Jagwire Events Weekly email that goes out every Monday to subscribers.
 Request your Poppulo administrator to include your event in a unit newsletter.

-Poppulo Training Resources
+Marketing Cloud Training Resources

 If you are not in one of those organizations or if they are not able to help you, consider using Outlook or Mailchimp.